romeovs/react-headers/README.md

     - [ ] Warning
     - [ ] WWW-Authenticate (?)

   2. Add validation / warnings when header values do not comply to standards or that are not supported by `react-headers`

+  3. make sure the client-side included code is as small as possible